 “I know you and I know your heart.”
 She said softly, holding his gaze.
 “You’re strong and brave to a fault.
 But you’re also impulsive and unable to admit defeat.
 So hear me because I know you better than anyone else.”
 She raised her hand, placing it on his chest where his heart was now racing.

-“Dangerous.”
-William repeated, nodding his head.
-He was losing grip on his caution, calm mind and his anger was surfacing as it so often happened lately.
+“Dangerous,” William repeated, nodding his head.
+He was losing grip on his caution, calm mind and his anger were surfacing as it so often happened lately.
 “What is so dangerous?
 Because if you’re talking about the sacrifice I am more than…”